tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~train autoencoder on lots of random chunks from image, and create demo where you can "black out" pieces and have it inpaint~~
     - ~~generate image based on topic (colour, texture, etc.)~~
     -  <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good3.png" width="15"> multiscale image generator
-  - pattern recognition
   - feed instances of pattern(s) through autoencoder, then use clustering algorithm to detect unique families of patterns
+    - use to study contagion dynamics - recognize distinct behaviours
+    - train autoencoder on prev data, and whenever reconstruction error is high, there is a potential outlier
   - Math
     - learn optimal function interpolator/extrapolator
     - predict continued fraction limits (possible?)